leonard658/AI-Personal-Trainer/README.md

 ### Other:
 Contains all files related to project
 User documentation gives instructions on how to use the app when opened
+Unit tests can be found in the folder in TestObjects.py
 Contact Info - leonard.658@osu.edu